-As a result, branding efforts can assume knowledge of the international business structure, in that in other countries self-employment and branding for small business practices, in general, are seen as more the norm.
+As a result, branding efforts can assume knowledge of the international business structure, in that in other countries, self-employment and branding for small business practices, in general, are seen as more the norm.

 Use Some Intrigue

-Yes, your brand should be clear and cohesive, though it should also have those interested asking a question or two.
+Yes, your brand should be clear and cohesive, though it should also have those interested in asking a question or two.

 With most niches being too complicated to explain succinctly in detail, treading a fine line between clarity and intrigue can do well in hooking in leads.

-When you Brand a small business it requires analysing a variety of your business’s aspects, from how it meets the needs of customers to prospects.
+When you Brand a small business, it requires analysing a variety of your business’s aspects, from how it meets the needs of customers to prospects.

 The tips above are a great way to jump-start your small business Branding and put it on the path of success, with positives for both the present and future.